Pine Mountain Settlement School

 ON WORK AT PINE MOUNTAIN SETTLEMENT SCHOOL

 GLYN MORRIS, DIRECTOR

-There is some temptation to make the report purely autobiographical and at the outset I must ask your Indulgence if this record should seem overly personal and intimate.
-The autobiographical tempts me and I often wish that I had been inclined to keep a diary because, although Pine Mountain may he quite out In the country where, according to most urban dwellers, life must be terribly dull, it is by no means so, nor have we ever felt the absence of excitement.
+There is some temptation to make the report purely autobiographical and at the outset I must ask your indulgence if this record should seem overly personal and intimate.
+The autobiographical tempts me and I often wish that I had been inclined to keep a diary because, although Pine Mountain may be quite out in the country where, according to most urban dwellers, life must be terribly dull, it is by no means so, nor have we ever felt the absence of excitement.
 I have

 When we arrived at Pine Mountain in 1931 it seemed the School was passing through a transitional stage.
 During the years 1929-31 one director had followed another and in that period Miss Pettit had withdrawn from active participation in the immediate affairs of